PowerDNS/pdns/docs/changelog/pre-4.0.rst

 To run the dynamic version of PowerDNS, which is needed for backend drivers which are only available in source form, gcc 3.0 is required.
-RedHat 7.2 comes with gcc 3.0 as an optional component, RedHat 7.3 does not.
-However, the RedHat 7.2 Update gcc rpms install just fine on RedHat 7.3.
+Red Hat 7.2 comes with gcc 3.0 as an optional component, Red Hat 7.3 does not.
+However, the Red Hat 7.2 Update gcc rpms install just fine on Red Hat 7.3.
 For Debian, we suggest running 'woody' and installing the g++-3.0 package.
 We expect to release a FreeBSD dynamic version shortly.